Nash Equilbria for Quadratic Voting

-Differentiating expression \eqref{eq:wealth-maximization} with respect to $v$ yields the following first-order condition for maximization: The marginal benefit of an additional unit of vote is thus twice the individual's value multiplied by the influence this extra vote has on the chance the alternative is adopted, the vote's {\em marginal pivotality}.
+Formally differentiating expression \eqref{eq:wealth-maximization} with respect to $v$ (see section~\ref{ssec:nec-conditions} for a formal proof) yields the following first-order condition for maximization:

+The marginal benefit of an additional unit of vote is thus twice the individual's value multiplied by the influence this extra vote has on the chance the alternative is adopted, the vote's {\em marginal pivotality}.
 The marginal cost of a vote is twice the number of votes already purchased.

-With a large number $N$ of voters, most would reason their votes $v (u)$ have a negligible effect on the vote total $V_{-1}+v (u)$.
-Taking this logic to an extreme, suppose voters acted as if marginal pivotality were constant across the population, like a price $p>0$ in a market.
-Then for each possible value $u$, an individual with that value would buy $v(u)=pu$ votes.
-This voting strategy would imply $V=\sum_i v_i^{\star}=p\sum_i u_i$; that is, the vote total would be exactly proportional to the sum of the values.
-Because the outcome of the election is completely determined by the sign of $V$ except when $V\in [-\delta ,\delta]$, this equilibrium would enforce utilitarian efficiency.
+When the number $N$ of voters is large, most would reason that their votes $v (u)$ will have a negligible effect on the vote total $S_{n}+v (u)$.
+Taking this logic to an extreme, if voters acted as if marginal pivotality $p$ were constant across the population, then an individual with value $u$ would buy $v(u)=pu$ votes.
+This voting strategy would imply $V=p\sum_i u_i$; that is, the vote total would be exactly proportional to the sum of the values, and consequently the expected inefficiency would be $0$.
 Clearly, this argument holds only for a quadratic cost function, because only quadratic functions have linear derivatives.

-For example, if the cost for $v$ votes were $v^4$, which has marginal cost $3v^3$, then under the hypothesis of constant marginal pivotality, buying votes in proportion to $\sqrt[3]{u}$ would be optimal for an individual with value $u$; because the sign of $\sum_i \sqrt[3]{u_i}$ is not generally the same as that of $\sum_i u_i$, utilitarian efficiency would not hold.
+Our main results will show, however, that the marginal pivotality is not constant; in fact, when the mean $\mu$ of the sampling distribution $F$ is non-zero the marginal pivotality can have large jump discontinuities in the tail of the distribution.
+Thus, voters do not buy votes strictly in proportion to their values, and so in general the vote total will not always be a scalar multiple of the aggregate value $\sum_{i}u_{i}$.
+Nevertheless, as our results will show, quadratic voting is asymptotically efficient, in the sense that the expected inefficiency converges to $0$ as $N \rightarrow\infty$.

+Although it is perhaps obvious, we emphasize that one-person-one-vote is in many cases \emph{not} efficient.
+Such inefficiency will occur, for instance, if the distribution $F$ has positive mean $\mu$ but attaches probability $q< 1/2$ to the interval $[0,\overline{u} ]$, because by the law of large numbers, when $N $ is large,